reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

-In this test, we are validating percentage values against an acceptable range of 0 to 100 using a `ThrowingConsumer`.
-The test method `testMethodThatThrowsCheckedException()` is parameterized, taking an integer `percent` and a boolean `valid` as input.
-We use a `ValueRange` object to define the valid range for percentages.
-A `Function` named `message` is used to generate an error message for invalid inputs.
+In this test, we validate percentage values in the range of 0 to 100 using a `ThrowingConsumer`.
+The test method `testMethodThatThrowsCheckedException()` takes an integer percent and a `boolean` valid as input.
+We define a `ValueRange` object to specify the valid range for percentages.

-Then we define a `ThrowingConsumer` consumer to check if the input percentage is within the valid range.
-If the input is not valid, it throws a `ValidationException` with an appropriate error message.
+If the input percentage is not within the valid range, it throws a `ValidationException` with an appropriate error message.
+The test covers scenarios for a valid percentage (50), an invalid percentage above the range (130), and an invalid percentage below the range (-30).

-During the test, if the input percentage is valid (as indicated by the `valid` boolean), the test asserts that the `consumer.accept(percent)` method does not throw any exception else it checks for `ValidationException`.
-Additionally, it verifies that the exception's message matches the expected message generated by the `message` function.

-The test cases cover three scenarios: a valid percentage (50), an invalid percentage above the range (130), and an invalid percentage below the range (-30).
-The assertions ensure that the `ThrowingConsumer` correctly handles both valid and invalid inputs according to the defined percentage range.
+The assertions verify that the `ThrowingConsumer` handles both valid and invalid inputs according to the defined percentage range.

 ### Dynamic Tests with `ThrowingConsumer`